mrkronus/kremixhelper/README.md

 - Install like any other addon.
 - A minimap button will appear automatically.
 - Right‑click the icon for options.
-- The addon works out of the box — no complicated setup required.
+- Works out of the box — no extra configuration required.

 ---

 ## 💡 Tips

-- Enable **Auto Scrap All** if you want the machine to keep itself topped up automatically.
+- Enable **Auto Fill When Empty** in the scrapper panel if you want the machine to keep itself stocked automatically.
-- Hover over your minimap icon to see a quick snapshot of your Threads, currencies, and stats.
+- Hover over the minimap icon for a snapshot of your Threads, currencies, and stats.
-- Watch for green and red borders in your bags to instantly spot must‑have or disallowed powers.
+- Use the tooltip sub‑menus to quickly check group info or active objectives.

 ---

 ## 📌 Summary

-KRemix Helper is here to make Legion Remix less about micromanagement and more about fun.
-Install it, forget about the chores, and enjoy the ride.
+K Remix Helper reduces micromanagement in Legion Remix.
+It handles the routine tasks, surfaces useful information, and leaves you free to focus on playing the event.